cperaltab/Seagrass_mapping/SeagrassBelize2025.md

 **To-do:**

-- [x] Look for the batimetry map for all the Caribbean (10mt resolution): 10-12mt depthgood precission; beyond that depth the accuracy is not good.
+- [x] Look for the batimetry map for all the Caribbean (10mt resolution): 10-12mt depth good precission; beyond that depth the accuracy is not good.
 Useful to map benthic habitat up to 12mt depth.
 - [ ] Compare output with Allen Coral Atlas or other world benthic habitat mapping
+- [ ] Wait for Maya's response to poceede with the final maps: need to add some more images (consider cloud masking) and go through smoothing/cleaning by applying some of the filters that Digna and Tylar created for the past project with FWC, using probability and bathymetry thresholds.